MicrosoftDocs/azure-docs/articles/virtual-network/quick-create-cli.md

 Azure Bastion uses your browser to connect to VMs in your virtual network over Secure Shell (SSH) or Remote Desktop Protocol (RDP) by using their private IP addresses.
 The VMs don't need public IP addresses, client software, or special configuration.

-[!INCLUDE [Pricing](../../includes/bastion-pricing.md)] For more information, see [Azure Bastion](~/articles/bastion/bastion-overview.md).
+[!INCLUDE [Pricing](../../includes/bastion-pricing.md)] For more information, see [What is Azure Bastion?](~/articles/bastion/bastion-overview.md).

-1. Use [az network vnet subnet create](/cli/azure/network/vnet/subnet#az-network-vnet-subnet-create) to create an Azure Bastion subnet for your virtual network.
-This subnet is reserved exclusively for Azure Bastion resources and must be named **AzureBastionSubnet**.
+1. Use [az network vnet subnet create](/cli/azure/network/vnet/subnet#az-network-vnet-subnet-create) to create a Bastion subnet for your virtual network.
+This subnet is reserved exclusively for Bastion resources and must be named **AzureBastionSubnet**.

     ```azurecli-interactive
     az network vnet subnet create \